gizmosachin/ColorSlider/README.md

 ## Installation

-`ColorSlider` is available for installation using [CocoaPods](http://cocoapods.org/) 0.36 and above.
+`ColorSlider` is available for installation using [CocoaPods](http://cocoapods.org/).
 You can install Cocoapods with the following command:

 ```bash
 $ gem install cocoapods